Tax Issues When You Live in a Community Property State

 There might be other complications as well depending on your personal situation.
 For example, you and your spouse can't both claim the same dependents if you have children unless you file a joint married tax return.
 Each dependent can only be claimed by one taxpayer per year.

 Of course, if you have more than one child, you can "split" them at tax time.
 You could claim your son while your spouse claims your daughter.
 This is perfectly legal.
-But if you have three children, who gets to claim the third?
+But if you have three children, who can claim the third?

 But even the IRS cautions that you might want to at least consult with a professional as you prepare separate tax returns.
 This is particularly true if you own income-producing property or if you're thinking you might want to itemize.
 If you decide to enlist the help of a professional, he'll probably want to run your tax returns both ways, assessing your tax liability or refund if you file jointly versus your tax situation if you file separate returns.